sajjadhossain/coding-exercises/docs/javascript/compoundWords.md

 [Read more on Objective 2...](#Objective-2)

 ## The Functions
-I'm choosing to complete these exercised using modules for each objective.
+I'm choosing to complete these exercise using modules for each objective.
 Then calling the function in a spec file.
 TDD if you will.
 I'll start with tests, then the modules.

 ### <div id="Objective-1">Objective 1</div>
 #### The test